choderalab/openmm-validation/README.md

 * If absolute errors, what should the criteria be for energies and forces?
   * For energies, `kT` is a meaningful scale.
 For example, we may want errors less than `0.01*kT`, to ensure equilibrium probabilities are not corrupted substantially.
   * What would the criteria be for forces?
+* How should finite-difference tests of energies and forces be conducted?

 ## Detailed test description